 Our company is built on innovation

 Sometimes when you’re at a crossroads, it can be a good idea to glance over your shoulder.
-And if you do, you will see that Statoil’s entire history has been based on pioneering work.
+And if you do, you will see that Equinor’s entire history has been based on pioneering work.
 We have shaped an entire industry, and an entire sector of the Norwegian economy.
-On our journey from start-up to today’s multi-billion-dollar global enterprise, Statoil—soon to be Equinor—has become a world leader in recovering resources from beneath the seabed, using ever more pioneering and innovative technology.
+On our journey from start-up to today’s multi-billion-dollar global enterprise, Equinor has become a world leader in recovering resources from beneath the seabed, using ever more pioneering and innovative technology.

-“Innovation is nothing new at Statoil; we’re a company that has been driven forward by taking on new and ever tougher tasks,” he says.
+“Innovation is nothing new at Equinor; we’re a company that has been driven forward by taking on new and ever tougher tasks,” he says.

 HOW WILL WE TRANSFORM?